ruro122020/Streams-App-Client-React-Redux/README.md

 - The Route components rerenders and shows the new set of components

+2. BrowserRouter uses everything after the .com .net or port as the 'path' (Ex: https://somedomain.com/path)
+3. HashRouter uses everything after a # as the 'path'(Ex: https://somedomain.com/#/path)
+4. MemoryRouter doesn't use the URL to track navigation (Ex: https://somedomain.com/).
+There is no path displayed when you navigate to different links.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).